codecrafters-io/build-your-own-redis/stage_descriptions/bitmaps-04-pk5.md

 ### Notes

 - In this stage, you'll only need to handle `GET` on a key created with a single `SETBIT`.
-Growing the string with a larger offset is covered in the next stage.
+Growing the string with a larger offset is covered in the later stages.
 - `GET` returns the string value stored at the key. `SETBIT` writes that value as bytes.
 Keys created with `SETBIT` and `SET` share that representation.